mjendza/workshop-verified-id/readme.md

 - [ ] basic knowledge of C# and .NET
 - [ ] Basic understanding of Service Principal Authentication

 ## Achievements
 - Know how to set up a Verified ID service.
 - Design and deploy first digital credentials.

 - Modify the sample application to build:
+    - setup Service Principal to build Verified ID requests
-    - issueance request
+    - issueance request and pesentation request
-    - presentation request
     - modify presentation request to require Face Check
+    - extend VC with new claims
+    - work with multiple issuers
+    - check the protocol details during the test cases(DID for holder and issuer)